benkoben/subnetFinder/README.md

 Subnetcalc
 ===

-A simple program that calculcates the next possible subnets inside an existing subnet range.
+A simple program that calculates the next possible subnets inside an existing subnet range.

 Why I created this
 ===